Skip to main content

 Introducing cStar's Headless Developer Platform: Customer Support, Unchained

-Here's a pattern every developer knows: your team picks a support platform.
-It works okay at first.
+Your team picks a support platform.
+It works.
 Then product asks for a custom ticket form.
-Or design wants the help center to match your brand.
-Or engineering needs ticket data piped into an internal dashboard.
+Design wants the help center to match your brand.
+Engineering needs ticket data piped into an internal dashboard.

-You're reverse-engineering undocumented APIs, scraping widget HTML, or — worst case — copy-pasting ticket data between tabs like it's 2008.
-The platform that was supposed to save time is now the bottleneck.
+And now you're reverse-engineering undocumented APIs, scraping widget HTML, or -- worst case -- copy-pasting ticket data between browser tabs like it's 2008.
+The platform that was supposed to save time became the bottleneck.

 cStar gives you a complete REST API for tickets, customers, knowledge base articles, messages, and webhooks.
 You build the frontend.
 You control every pixel.
-We handle the data layer, the real-time events, the SLA tracking, and the gamification engine that keeps your agents engaged.
+We handle the data layer, real-time events, SLA tracking, and the gamification engine that keeps your agents from burning out.

 REST API